How Tell Full Story Works

-- For users with Coordinator and Manage Users security clearance, Tell Your Story is accessed by clicking on the Tell Your Story button in the Stories tab.
+- For Users with Coordinator and Manage Users security clearance, Tell Full Story is accessed by clicking on the Tell Full Story button in the Stories tab.

-- For users with Standard Staff security clearance Tell Your Story is accessed by clicking on the Stories tab.
+- For users with Standard Staff security clearance Tell Full Story is accessed just by clicking on the Stories tab.

 - Users must begin their story by selecting a Story Type to determine the questions they will answer.

 - All stories except 'Nice Job' stories can have multiple story types selected.

 - Questions and fields with a red asterix are compulsory and must be filled in before the user can continue to the next page.

 - For extra help users can click on the grey Question Marks for a pop-up to appear with further explanation about the field.

 - 'Where did it happen', 'Activity Happening at the Time' and 'Type of Gear Involved' are customisable fields.